-The Highline Council PTSA recently received a $3500 grant from the National PTA to run two STEM Festivals for all Highline students.
-This is so very exciting!!
-We're actively working to fill volunteer spots during our STEM Festivals on Feb 21 at Cascade Middle School & February 28 at Pacific Middle School.
+The Highline Council PTSA received a $3500 grant from the National PTA to run two STEM Festivals for all Highline students.

-Feb 21, 2020: At 6:30, get ready for the Radical Reactions Show.
+Feb 21, 2020: we had the Radical Reactions Show.
 The radical reactions show is about the physical changes we can observe during a reaction (heat, light, gas, and color change).
-We’ll look at 4 different combustion reactions which includes handling fire, a trick we call the dragons breath and even one that mimics the reaction of fireworks.
-And then we look at chemical reactions which cause amazing color changes and even a type of explosion!
+We looked at 4 different combustion reactions which includes handling fire, a trick we call the dragons breath and even one that mimics the reaction of fireworks.
+And then we looked at chemical reactions which cause amazing color changes and even a type of explosion!

-There will be unique performances at each of the STEM + Plus Families events from the Pacific Science Center!
+There were unique performances at each of the STEM + Plus Families events from the Pacific Science Center!

-Feb 28, 2020: At 6:30pm the Pacific Science Center will present their stage show "Super Cool".
+Feb 28, 2020: At 6:30pm the Pacific Science Center presented their stage show "Super Cool".
 Experiments in this stage show use liquid nitrogen to discuss the states of matter.
-We'll pop corks with evaporating LN2.
+We popped corks with evaporating LN2.
 That is similar to the alka-rockets experiment, except that it does not include a chemical reaction.

 Making your own lava lamp and learn about science too!